 This past dish will keep up to 4 days in the refrigerator.
 Store leftover pasta in an airtight container in the refrigerator.

-You could make it ahead, but you would need to cook the pasta in the chicken broth the day you plan to serve it.
+You could make it ahead, but you must cook the pasta in the chicken broth the day you plan to serve it.

 Serve With: